tfabris/BlueGigaEmpeg/README.md

 Caveats
 ------------------------------------------------------------------------------
+This project only works with the empeg Car Mk2 or the Rio Car player.
+It will not work with the empeg Car Mk1 player.

 At the time of this writing, I have tested this project on a very limited set of Bluetooth gear.
 So far, I have only tested it on:
 - My Honda Accord 2017 factory stereo.